 Jupiter, Florida Alcohol Rehab Centers and Drug Rehab Centers

 Are you seeking a drug rehab center in Jupiter, FL, or an alcohol rehab center in Jupiter, FL?
 There are different levels of treatment programs offered by most rehabilitation facilities.
 You may be in need of inpatient treatment, partial hospitalization or outpatient treatment.
 You will need to contact an addiction specialist in a rehabilitation facility to help you to formulate a plan for your treatment.
 Every individual has different needs when it comes to treating alcohol and/or drug addiction.
-Most treatment programs fall into one of the three following categories:

 Also called an inpatient treatment program, in this program, patients have access to 24/7 medical care.
 A residential treatment program can be extremely effective for patients who have had a prolonged history of drug and/or alcohol misuse.
 It is also particularly effective for patients who do not have access to a stable living environment.

 A PHP is a step below inpatient treatment, but it is more intensive than outpatient treatment.
 In a partial hospitalization program, care is provided during the day, but patients go home at night.
 There is structured programming designed to address a person’s addiction issues during the day, three to five days a week.

 In an outpatient treatment program, patients live at home or in housing that is available on campus.
 This treatment program is ideal for those who are continuing treatment following the completion of an inpatient program or patients who do not have as severe of an addiction.